Children’s audiology - hearing assessment service (0-18 yrs)

 Sensory support service (SEN)

-The sensory support service offered by the special needs advisory team, works with babies, children and young people from the time a visual or hearing difficulty is diagnosed.
+The sensory support service works with babies, children and young people from the time a visual or hearing difficulty is diagnosed.
 In the early years the teams will support families through the difficult times when a visual or hearing impairment is first diagnosed, as well as monitoring and advising about how to help your child to develop appropriately.

 deafPLUS Bromley (18+)